RokaFogtaCsukaFarka/c_sharp_checkers/README.md

 If some player doesn't have any opponent, or cannot move anyway than the game stops.

 You find the binaries in the bin/Debug/ directory!
+Of you want to use the project, you'll have to build your own version after downloading the files.
+This requires a Microsoft.ACE.OLEDB module installed.

 Some logging is performed into the logger.txt!
 Thank you for playing with this game!